 Whole Wheat Pasta Salad with Salmon, Tomatoes & Herb Dressing

-- 8 oz grape or cherry tomatoes, cut in half
+- 8 ounces grape or cherry tomatoes cut in half

 - In the bowl of a food processor or blender, combine garlic, lemon juice, parsley, oregano, dried chile flakes, salt and pepper.
 Pulse until parsley is finely chopped.

 - With the motor running, slowly pour in olive oil and blend until the dressing mostly smooth.

 - Cook penne according to package instructions.
 Drain and transfer to a bowl.
 Immediately toss with three-quarters of the dressing.